How to Build an MVP: A Step-by-Step Guide by Uptech

 • Is it monetizable?

 The term “minimum viable product” itself was coined in 2001.
-Back then, Frank Robinson, CEO at SyncDev, and entrepreneurs Steve Blank and Eric Ries worked on Customer Development and Validation and came up with such a term.
+Back then, Frank Robinson, CEO at SyncDev, and entrepreneurs Steve Blank and Eric Ries worked on Customer Development and Validation and came up with the term.
 MVP is the best description of a potential product that checks how the market reacts to the solution.

 The best description of an MVP is probably the words of Michael Seibel, Y Combinator CEO